cuongtm2012/Film_Flex_Release/TESTING.md

 The testing strategy is continually evolving.
 Areas for improvement include:
 - Automated visual regression testing
 - Performance testing
-- End-to-end tests using Cypress or Playwright
+- Expanding Cypress test coverage
 - Better mocking strategies for external APIs
 - CI/CD integration
+- Parallel test execution for faster feedback

 ## Contributing Tests

 When adding new features, please also add corresponding tests to maintain test coverage.
 Follow these guidelines:
 1. API features should have tests in `comprehensive-tests.ts`
 2. React components should have their own test files with RTL tests
+3. End-to-end functionality should be tested with Cypress tests in the `cypress/e2e` directory
+4. When adding new Cypress tests:
+   - Use `.cy.js` extension for test files
+   - Follow the existing patterns in other Cypress tests
+   - Group related tests with descriptive `describe` blocks
+   - Test both happy paths and error scenarios
-3. Use the existing test categories as a guide
+5. Use the existing test categories as a guide
-4. Follow the existing naming conventions
+6. Follow the existing naming conventions
+7. Test on multiple browsers using BrowserStack when applicable